kajiwara12/mvp/readme.md

 ## How to Play

+1. Visit this site here to checkout the game https://mvp-593n.onrender.com/

+or

 1. Open the game in a web browser.

 2. Click on letter buttons to guess letters in the word.